georgysavva/scany/README.md

 It also works with [pgx](https://github.com/jackc/pgx) - specific library for PostgreSQL.
 Apart from the out of the box support, scany can be easily extended to work with almost any database library.

+Note that, scany isn't an ORM.
+First of all, it works only in one direction: it scans data into Go objects from the database, but it can't build database queries based on those objects.
+Secondly, it doesn't know anything about relations between objects e.g: one to many, many to many.

 ## Install

 ```